TheeKingZa/FITlicious_Co/README.md

 To ensure Fitlicious Co. ranks well on search engines, we’ve implemented the following:

-1. **Keyword Research**: Targeting relevant search terms like "Kota," "Monday Madness," "Healthy Meals," and "Kasi Bites"
+1. **Keyword Research**: Targeting relevant search terms like "Monday Madness," "Food Platters," and "Kasi Bites"
 2. **Meta Descriptions & Tags**: Optimized for each page for better discoverability.
 3. **Backlink Building**: Developing partnerships to improve our domain authority.

 ### Benefits of SEO
 - Increases organic traffic to the website.
-- Helps potential customers find us when searching for Kotas, sandwiches, or healthy meals.
+- Helps potential customers find us when searching for Kotas, sandwiches, or Food Platters.
 - Enhances brand visibility.

 ---